CubingBadWolf/L3InternalLastCard/README.md

 5. Power cards have special abilities:
     - **Aces**: Change Suit - The player can choose a new suit for the next player to follow.
     - **Jacks & Eights**: Skip next turn - The next player in the turn order is skipped.
     - **Twos**: Pick up 2 - The next player in the turn order must pick up 2 cards from the draw pile and skip their turn.
+Unless the next player also has a two which can then be chanined to make it +4 which than then be played upon by another 2
     - **Jokers**: Pick up 6 & Change Suit - The next player in the turn order must pick up 6 cards from the draw pile and the player who played the Joker can choose a new suit for the next player to follow.
 5. Once a player has only one card remaining they must call "Last Card" in order to play the card on their next turn.
 If they do not then they must pick up a card.
 6. The game continues until one player has played all of their cards and is declared the winner.